-- A) For the purpose of applying for design review under the design standards, the proposed building(s) shall be no taller than 35 feet in height Buildings taller than 35 feet in height must apply for design review under the design guidelines. - B) The building (s) shall meet the multiple family design standards (A) (J). - C) Each side of a building that is more than forty (40) linear feet shall comply with the multiple family design standard (B).

-- C) If a separate building is proposed for an office and/or management dwelling unit, the building shall either meet 1) the requirements of A) -C) above as applicable or, 2) if the footprint is less than 1000 square feet, the requirements of the Single-family and Two Family Design Requirements. - D) Required off street parking is provided at the rear of the building, on one side of the building only (with the parking lot beginning no closer to the street than the front façade of the building), or at a shared parking lot located within 200 feet of the building, or participation in the payment in lieu of parking program or a Council approved parking district. - E) For buildings greater than 2 stories, and/or longer than forty feet (40') shall include two or more of the following elements to break down the scale of the building: - a significant offset (3' minimum depth, 8' minimum width) in the full building massing (Illustration # \\\) - o a step-back (6' minimum) of floors above the second floor; - subdivision into a series of distinct building masses, articulated as separate structures; - multiple ground floor entries at 30' maximum spacing.
+- A) For the purpose of applying for design review under the design standards, the proposed building(s) shall be no taller than 35 feet in height.
+Buildings taller than 35 feet in height must apply for design review under the design guidelines. - B) The building (s) shall meet the multiple family design standards 1(A) 1(J). - C) If a separate building is proposed for an office and/or management dwelling unit, the building shall either meet 1) the requirements of (A) and (B) above as applicable or, 2) if the footprint is less than 1000 square feet, the requirements of the Single-family and Two Family Design Requirements. - D) Required off street parking is provided at the rear of the building, on one side of the building only (with the parking lot beginning no closer to the street than the front facade of the building), or at a shared parking lot located within 200 feet of the building, or a Council approved parking district. - E) For buildings greater than 2 stories, and/or longer than forty feet (40') shall include two or more of the following elements to break down the scale of the building: - (1) a significant offset (3' minimum depth, 8' minimum width) in the full building massing (Illustration # 10) - (2) a step-back (6' minimum) of floors above the second floor; - (3) subdivision into a series of distinct building masses, articulated as separate structures; - (4) multiple ground floor entries at 30' maximum spacing.